kusiob/kusiob/README.md

 - 👋 Hi, I’m @kusiob, Basia !
 - 👀 I’m interested in UX, UI and children's illustration.
 - 🌱 I’m currently learning HTML, CSS.
-- 💞️ I’m looking to collaborate on web design.
+- 💞️ I’m looking to collaborate on web design and graphic design.
-- 📫 You can e-mail me: bkfotograficzka@gmail.com
+- 📫 You can e-mail me: bkusio@icloud.com

 <!---
 kusiob/kusiob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.